-The official translations project for PeepSo is located at Crowdin.
-If you wish to contribute to existing translations, you can login to Crowdin and join the translators team.
+The official translations project for PeepSo is located here.
+RTL is supported.
+If you wish to contribute to existing translations, you can create the account at translations site and start translating.

 There are, however situations when available translations simply don’t cut it.
 Maybe you’re not happy with the translation, maybe translation is in formal format when you need the casual one.
 Don’t worry, you can make your own translations with the little effort.